-While the weapon that you choose to hunt with is mostly a personal preference, which one is the best?
-There is a big debate in the hunting world among your weapon of choice, and almost a division among hunters when it comes to hunting with a rifle or with a bow.
+While the weapon you choose to hunt with is mostly a personal preference, which is the best?
+There is a big debate in the hunting world about your weapon of choice and almost a division among hunters when hunting with a rifle or bow.

-Each one definitely has its own pros and cons, but is there one that is better than the other?
+Each has its pros and cons, but is one better than the other?

 Rifle Hunting Memories

-I first started hunting as a kid with a rifle.
-Rifles, when compared to bows, are much easier to learn to use and require much less skill in order to be proficient enough to kill a deer.
+I first started hunting with a rifle as a kid.
+Rifles are much easier to learn and require much less skill to be proficient enough to kill a deer than bows.

-In my opinion, this is one of the biggest reasons that most people get their start into hunting with rifles.
+This is one of the biggest reasons that most people start hunting with rifles.

 Not only are they easier to use, but they can kill an animal from a much farther distance.
 It takes a lot of practice and skill to get within bow range of a deer, but even the worst rifles can easily take down a buck from several hundred yards away.